seantehds/tp/docs/DeveloperGuide.md

 This Exception is thrown when there is an error encountered when TaskWise is trying to read or write from the data files.

-Note that this errors differs from [`InsufficientStoragePrivilegeException`](#insufficientstorageprivilegeexception) in that access is granted, but the data file could not be recognised and hence parsed within TaskWise, hence leading to an error being raised.
+Note that this error differs from [`InsufficientStoragePrivilegeException`](#insufficientstorageprivilegeexception) in that access is granted, but the data file could not be recognised and hence parsed within TaskWise, hence leading to an error being raised.

 ### Unrecognised Exceptions

-Any other Exceptions not mentioned above should not, under most circumstances, be thrown by any method within TaskWise, as they will not be caught by TaskWise's internal Exception handling system, leading to the user's application crashing catastrophically.
+Any other Exceptions not mentioned above should not, under most circumstances, be thrown and not be handled by any method within TaskWise, as they will not be caught by TaskWise's internal Exception handling system, leading to the user's application crashing catastrophically.

-Developers are recommended to extend on the current Exception classes already provided to specify new Exceptions that they would like to handle, rather than throwing any Exceptions that are not on the list of pre-approved Exceptions.
+Developers are recommended to extend the current Exception classes already provided to specify new Exceptions that they would like to handle, rather than throwing any Exceptions directly that are not on the list of pre-approved Exceptions, unless there is a legitimate reason to do so.

 # Implementation